Barrigada, Guam

 Barrigada (Barigåda) is a village in the United States territory of Guam.
-A largely residential municipality, its main village is located south of the Antonio B. Won Pat International Airport near the intersections of Routes 8, 10, and 16.
-The community east of the airport known as Barrigada Heights is considered an affluent neighborhood on the island, where homes have excellent views overlooking much of Guam including the island's airport and hotels along Tumon Bay.
-Another significant location is Mount Barrigada, nearly 200 meters above sea level.
-Its location in the center of the island means it houses most of the island's radio masts and towers; the position and height make it easier for radio signals to reach the entire island.
+A largely residential municipality, its main village is located south of the Antonio B. Won Pat International Airport, near the intersections of Routes 8, 10, and 16.
+East of the airport is Mount Barrigada, which has an elevation of nearly 200 meters above sea level, and on its western slope is Barrigada Heights, an affluent neighborhood with excellent views overlooking much of the island including hotels along Tumon Bay.
+The mountain’s central location means it houses most of the island's radio masts and towers; the position and height make it easier for radio signals to reach the entire island.